vaidasj/alg-mod-rev/benchmark/README.md

 * for MIP problems exploration and intbasis simplex iterations were counted
 * for QP barrier iterations were counted
 * for all problems solved using BARON solver node iterations were counted (BARON does not expose local solver's iterations count)

+It is important to note that both BARON and Gurobi solvers have their own presolve mechanisms so the provided model is simplified by the solver too.
+This might actually result in very similar models being solved by the solver in spite of the AMPL presolve being turned on or off.
+However, the focus was estimating AMPL presolve impact in real life situations, so full benchmark was executed without changing default solver behaviour.
+Later on an additional benchmark was made to estimate what is the impact of AMPL presolve once solver presolve functionality is turned off.

 #### Benchmark results